 As mentioned above, a highly educated populace with very holistic values can see problems and potential solutions.
 A problem or solution can sit in someone’s mind like a splinter that they cannot get out or itch.
 Our innate drive, creativity, and problem solving will drive things forward.
 Solving a problem – getting out the splinter or itching that itch – is its own creative reward.
 Being able to say that I saw this problem and created or fostered a solution is rewarding in and of itself.
 People look upon their creations and solutions like children, something they take great pride it.
 When they see it in action they can say I did that.

 I can say this myself that because I have a degree in computer programming.
 I did not get into programming because of the money.
 I got into programming because I could do things with it and the fact that, currently, I do not get paid for this does not mean I will stop writing programs, because programming is my passion.
 I can’t tell you how many projects I have been working on in my personal time to try to solve this issue or that and how many are not finished because I did not have the assistance or time I needed to keep moving forward.
 People will not stop being passionate about the things they are passionate about.
 They will be enabled to pursue those things to their fullest extent and humanity can reap the rewards for that.

-Let us take a look at a great example of open source software or Wikipedia.
+Let us take a look at a great example of open source projects like Linux or Wikipedia.
 Many, many people work on these projects without pay because they are passionate about this or just want to solve a problem with it.